A Wedding Planner Turned Bride’s Journey Part 1: Getting Engaged During COVID

 And while we’re okay delaying our planning or compromising on the size of our wedding, I would prefer not to compromise on being able to (safely) hug our families at our wedding and laugh together over a shared meal.

-But for now, we’re chatting over the possibilities and waiting for things to become more clear.
+So for now, we’re chatting over the possibilities and waiting for things to become more clear.

 I guess you’ll have to read next month’s post to find out!
 I’m looking forward to updating you then with the next installment of our wedding planning adventures.